samanthajoel/WesternGradScraper/README.md

 # WesternGradScraper

-This app automates the process of logging into Western University's student portal, searching for graduate school applications, and downloading applicant materials based on a list of last names provided in an Excel file.
+This script automates the process of logging into Western University's student portal, searching for graduate school applications, and downloading applicant materials based on a list of last names provided in an Excel file.

 ---

 ## **Features**
-- Creates an "Applicants" folder in your project folder.
+- Creates an "Applicants" directory in your project folder.
 - Logs into PeopleSoft using your credentials provided in a .env file.
 - Automatically searches for applications based on last names and program filters.
 - Downloads and renames applicant materials (PDF files) by last name.